Paid vs. Organic Social Media: Is One Better Than the Other?

 The Value of Organic Social Media

-The truth about organic social media is it should be a foundational component of your social media strategy, but due to ranking algorithms you will only be able to reach about 6 percent of your followers.
+The truth about organic social media is it should be a foundational component of your social media strategy.
+But, due to ranking algorithms you will only be able to reach about six percent of your followers.
 So, for every 100 followers you may have, only about 6 people will see your organic post.
 This declining percentage is why each and every post should be meaningful, personal, and well thought out.

-Despite the small reach, posting organically is the best way to build your brands personality and personally connect with your customers.
+Despite the small reach, posting organically is the best way to build your brand’s personality and connect with your customers.
 It has many benefits such as:

 - Building meaningful relationships through informative, entertaining, and inspiring content

 - Engaging and interacting with customers through comments, messages, and sharing